Context-Aware Indoor Point Cloud Object Generation through User Instructions: Additional Experiment Results

-\Cref{tab:sup_data} shows the complete results of EMDs and classification accuracy in response to \cref{sec:experiments}.
+Table~\ref{tab:sup_data} shows the complete results of EMDs and classification accuracy in response to the Experiments Section.
 The table is sorted according to the proportion of objects within the entire dataset for ease of comparison.
 It is noteworthy that the classification accuracy is higher for object classes with more data, whereas the performance drops drastically for object classes with less data.